Anne Hathaway

 Anne Hathaway's charitable workshop

-The actress is a vegetarian and an opponent of smoking; although she once succumbed to this detrimental habit, she later compelled herself to quit.
+The actress is a vegetarian and anti-smoking advocate; although she once fell into this harmful habit, she eventually forced herself to quit.

-In 2016, Hathaway became a Goodwill Ambassador for UN Women, a subdivision of the United Nations focused on gender equality and the expansion of rights and opportunities for women.
+In 2016, Hathaway became a Goodwill Ambassador for UN Women, a branch of the United Nations focused on gender equality and expanding rights and opportunities for women.

 In 2017, she publicly advocated for the implementation of equal paid parental leave for both fathers and mothers.